 Register your unit here.

-The VBOX Touch unit is powered by the supplied RLCAB010LE cable, which is inserted in to a vehicle's 12 V cigar power socket.
-This is terminated in a 2-way connector and mates with the 2-way Power socket on the VBOX Touch.
+The VBOX Touch unit is either powered by the supplied RLCAB010LE cable (RLVBTOUCH) which is inserted in to a vehicle's 12 V cigar power socket, or by the RLCAB014LE cable (RLVBTOUCH-M) which is unterminated for making a bare wire connection to a power supply.
+Both cables terminate in a 2-way connector which mates with the Power socket on VBOX Touch.

 On boot up, the VBOX Touch will display a splash screen and automatically look for satellites and media.

 The first time that the unit is booted up, the Display Mode screen will be presented.
 Every time after this, the last used display mode will be opened.

 VBOX Touch is supplied with a Swivel Neck Richter Suction Mount (RLACS277) for mounting on to a vehicle windscreen.
 It can also be secured using the ¼ 20 TPI UNC screw thread on the back of the unit.